contraptionco/toolbox/README.md

 4. Load the LaunchAgent: `launchctl load ~/Library/LaunchAgents/co.contraption.toolbox.heartbeat.plist`

 The script will check for updates every minute and apply them if found.

+## Security: Automatic Screen Locking

+Included in the repository is a `lock_screen_on_login.app` utility that automatically locks your Mac's screen upon login.
+This is useful for servers configured with automatic login (to ensure services start on reboot) while still protecting physical access to the machine.

+To set up automatic screen locking:

+1. Add `lock_screen_on_login.app` to your Login Items:
+   - Open System Preferences/Settings → Users & Groups → Login Items
+   - Click the "+" button and select the `lock_screen_on_login.app` from the repository
+   - This ensures the screen locks immediately after automatic login

+This setup allows your server to reboot and start services automatically without requiring manual login, while still ensuring that anyone with physical access to the machine needs a password to use it.

 ## Configuring log forwarding (optional)